 Last week we discussed your oral health and the impact it has on your overall health (here).
 For some, this may have been an awakening or call to action to take their oral health more seriously.
-Today, we’ll talk about two factors that can help begin reversing oral neglect, along with making an appointment for an exam with Dr. Emery and her team at Sugar Fix Dental Loft!
+Today, we’ll talk about two factors that can help begin reversing oral neglect, along with making an appointment for an exam with Dr. Dickinson and her team at Sugar Fix Dental Loft!

 Help your ability to fight plaque and tooth decay

 Teeth have a protective layer of enamel but they are far from invincible.
 Without proper care, our oral health can quickly suffer and begin to deteriorate.
-After each meal, bacteria in the mouth feeds on biofilm.
-Biofilm is a think layer of food particles (plaque) that sticks to teeth.
+After each meal, bacteria in the mouth feed on biofilm.
+Biofilm is a thin layer of food particles (plaque) that sticks to teeth.
 After ingestion, this bacteria produces acid, which erodes your teeth’s protective layer of enamel and leads to tooth decay.

 While saliva naturally neutralizes high levels of the acid the bacteria produces, saliva can be overwhelmed.
 If your mouth is chronically acidic, saliva can’t work fast enough to restore some of the enamel’s mineral content lost.